sokolo986/ml_query_stat/README.md

 ml_query_stat
 =============

-Framework built that facilitates ML for better query optimizer guesses
+Framework that facilitates ML within a database query optimizer to help researchers who want to build better prediction models for the query optimizer without worrying about the underlying details of collecting and maintaining database statistics